 How long is the Via Romea Germanica from Forlì to Rome, and how many stages does it include?

 The Via Romea Germanica from Forlì to Rome covers a significant distance, though the exact length may vary depending on the specific path taken.
-For a portion of the route, from Forlì to Chiusi della Verna, it spans over several days with stages ranging from 10 to 21 km per day, indicating a journey of considerable length.
+The Forlì to Chiusi della Verna portion spans several days, with stages ranging from 10 to 21km per day, indicating a journey of considerable length.

 What type of accommodations can be expected along the Via Romea Germanica?

-Along the Via Romea Germanica, accommodations are carefully selected for their character and comfort.
+Accommodations along the Via Romea Germanica are carefully selected for their character and comfort.
 Pilgrims are booked into private rooms with en-suite facilities, and breakfast is included.
 This ensures a comfortable stay at each stage of the journey.

 What is the difficulty level of the Via Romea Germanica?